About Bledsoe County

 - Requesters should contact the Register of Deeds or Assessor's office directly to inquire about current online access options.

-Tennessee law requires that documents affecting real property be recorded in the county where the property is located (Tennessee Code Annotated § 66-26-101 et seq.).
+Tennessee law requires that documents affecting real property be recorded in Bledsoe County where the property is located (Tennessee Code Annotated § 66-26-101 et seq.).
 Many Tennessee counties, including Bledsoe County, have moved toward online access to recorded documents, though the extent of digitization varies.
 Some records may be searchable through third-party vendors or limited county systems.

 Vital Records

-Vital records for Bledsoe County, Tennessee, including birth and death certificates, are maintained by both the Bledsoe County Clerk's office and the Tennessee Department of Health, Office of Vital Records.
-The Bledsoe County Clerk's office is located at 7 Court Square, Pikeville, TN 37367, and can be reached at (423) 447-2137.
+Vital records for Bledsoe County, Tennessee, including birth and death certificates, are maintained by both Bledsoe County Clerk's office and the Tennessee Department of Health, Office of Vital Records.
+Bledsoe County Clerk's office is located at 7 Court Square, Pikeville, TN 37367, and can be contacted through the office’s website.
 Birth certificates can be requested from the County Clerk for births that occurred in Bledsoe County.

 - The fee for a certified birth certificate is typically $15 for the first copy and $10 for additional copies ordered at the same time.